Black holes and causal nonlinear electrodynamics: Einstein-NLED equations and black holes

-As we have seen, the Hamiltonian function $H$ of any particular NLED yields, in the context of spherically-symmetric black holes, a function ${\rm H}(r)$ that appears on the right-hand side of the Einstein field equations.
+As we have seen, the Hamiltonian function $H$ of any particular NLED theory yields, in the context of spherically-symmetric black holes, a function ${\rm H}(r)$ that appears on the right-hand side of the Einstein field equations.
 In a variety of simple examples the leading term of this function as $r\to0$ is a power of $r$: \be H(r) \sim r^{-4\nu}\ , \ee for some number $\nu$, with $\nu=1$ for Maxwell.
-While most of our results follow directly from causality, it is nevertheless useful to understand how specific properties of static charged black holes depend on the value of $\nu$ in those cases for which \eqref{Hrpower} is valid.
+Other behaviors are possible and we discuss them briefly below.